Skip to content

 2. Schema application

-All .sql files in your migrations/ directory are applied to the fresh database in sorted filename order.
-This means your migrations must be named so that lexicographic sorting produces the correct execution order (e.g. 1.sql, 2.sql, …, or 001.sql, 002.sql, …).
+All .sql files in your migrations/ directory are applied to the fresh database in natural sort order by filename.
+Natural sorting handles embedded numbers correctly — migration-10.sql is applied after migration-9.sql.
+This means your migrations must be named so that natural sorting produces the correct execution order (e.g. 1.sql, 2.sql, …, or 001.sql, 002.sql, …).

 Once applied, the container holds the exact schema your queries will run against.